Ballistic missile program of Iran: Stock

-Key development sites and organisations
+Key development sites and organizations

-Aerospace Industries Organisation (AIO) in Tehran - A main subsidiary of the DIO which oversees the Iranian missile programme, and is involved in the illicit procurement of missile components, such as turbine engines, sealing compound, and hermetic connectors.
-A 2001 report suggested that a Research and Development center near Tehran was using Russian SS-4 missile technology for the development of the Shahab-4 missile, which according to western experts could serve as a long range weapon system.
+Aerospace Industries Organization (AIO) is based in Tehran and is a key subsidiary of the Defense Industries Organization (DIO) which oversees the Iranian missile program, and is involved in the procurement of missile components, such as turbine engines, sealing compound, and hermetic connectors.
+A 2001 report suggested that a Research and Development center near Tehran was using Russian SS-4 missile technology for the development of the Shahab-4 missile, which, according to western experts, could serve as a long-range weapon system.

 Bank Sepah - Iran's fourth largest state-owned bank, described as "the financial linchpin of Iran’s missile procurement network" by the US Treasury Department.
 Through Bank Sepah, Iran has acquired multiple missile related items from China and the North Korean ballistic missile exporter, KOMID.

-Defense Industries Organization (DIO) - A main subsidiary of the Ministry of Defense and Armed Forces Logistics (MODAFL), controls dozens of state -owned defence contractors and front companies, both directly and through the AIO.
+Defense Industries Organization (DIO) - A main subsidiary of the Ministry of Defense and Armed Forces Logistics (MODAFL), controls dozens of state -owned defense contractors and front companies, both directly and through the AIO.
 The DIO has orchestrated hundreds of illicit operations for the procurement of ballistic missile production components from China, through a web of domestic false-flag enterprises and front companies abroad.

 Fajr Industrial Group - A subsidiary of the AIO.
 According to the US Treasury Department, it "is involved in the production and acquisition of precision equipment for missile guidance and control systems".

-Imam Khomeini Space Center - Formerly the Semnan Spaceport, the original site consists of two launch pads: one medium sized with a collapsible umbilical tower and one large launch pad with a mobile gantry tower.
-In February 2009, the Omid satellite was launched into orbit with the two-stage Sefir SLV from the centre.
+Imam Khomeini Space Center - Formerly the Semnan Spaceport, the original site consists of two launch pads: one medium-sized with a collapsible umbilical tower and one large launch pad with a mobile gantry tower.
+In February 2009, the Omid satellite was launched into orbit with the two-stage Sefir SLV from the center.
 In 2010 an additional launch pad was constructed approximately 3km from the original site, and it included a mobile gantry tower, an umbilical tower, two flame trenches, support tunnels, and four large lightning towers.
 At a height of 45m, the gantry tower far exceeded the needs of the SLVs in use at the time, pointing to Iranian intentions to test new designs for SLVs.

-Isfahan Missile Complex - Iran's largest missile production and assembly facility, where solid and liquid fuels and missile components are manufactured and Shahab, Chinese HY-2 Silkworm and M-class missiles are assembled.
+Isfahan Missile Complex - Iran's largest missile production and assembly facility, where solid and liquid fuels and missile components are manufactured, and Shahab, Chinese HY-2 Silkworm and M-class missiles are assembled.
 A 2001 report suggested that a Research and Development center near Isfahan was using Russian SS-4 missile technology for the development of the Shahab-4 missile, which according to western experts could serve as a long range weapon system.